Jay Inslee

 As governor, Inslee emphasized climate change, education, criminal justice reform, and drug policy reform.
-He has garnered national attention for his critiques of President Donald Trump.
+He garnered national attention for his critiques of President Donald Trump.
 Inslee joined then state attorney general Bob Ferguson and state solicitor general Noah Purcell in suing the first Trump administration over Executive Order 13769, which halted travel for 90 days from seven Muslim-majority countries and imposed a total ban on Syrian refugees entering the United States.
 The case, Washington v.
-Trump, led to the order being blocked by the courts, and other executive orders later superseded it.
+Trump, led to the order being blocked by the courts; other executive orders later superseded it.

-Early life, education, and legal career
+Early life, education, legal career, and personal life

 Jay Robert Inslee was born February 9, 1951, in Seattle, Washington, the oldest of three sons of Adele A. (née Brown; d.
 2007) and Frank E. Inslee (1926–2014).
 Inslee is a fifth-generation Washingtonian.
 Inslee describes his family as being of English and Welsh descent.

 Inslee attended Seattle's Ingraham High School, where he was an honor-roll student and star athlete, graduating in 1969.
 He played center on his high school basketball team and was also the starting quarterback on his football team.

 Inslee's interest in environmental issues originated at an early age, with his parents leading groups of high school students on trips cleaning Mount Rainier.
 He met his future wife, Trudi Tindall, at Ingraham during his sophomore year.
 Graduating at the height of the Vietnam War, Inslee received student deferments from the draft.

 Inslee began college at Stanford University, where he initially intended on studying medicine.
 After a year, he was forced to drop out because he was unable to get a scholarship.
 He returned home and, living in his parents' basement, attended the University of Washington.
 He received a Bachelor of Arts with a major in economics in 1973.
 He then attended the Willamette University College of Law in Salem, Oregon, receiving a Juris Doctor in 1976.

 Inslee and his wife were married on August 27, 1972, and have three sons: Jack, Connor, and Joseph.
 After Inslee finished law school, they moved to Selah, a suburb of Yakima.
 Inslee joined the law firm Peters, Schmalz, Leadon & Fowler, working as a city prosecutor.
 He practiced in Selah for 10 years.
 He first became politically active in 1985, while advocating for the construction of a new high school.
 The experience sparked Inslee's interest in politics, emboldening him to run for political office.